 Plastics replacing metals was first introduced in the 1950s through the invention of engineering-grade resins.
 But at the time, many manufacturers were unfamiliar with the advantages of this versatile production technique.

-Over the years there have been various advancements in cost-efficient plastics that are being used to develop products, and as a result they are shifting the landscape of the market.
-Many industries are now realising the many benefits of replacing metal part manufacturing with plastic injection moulding.
+Over the years there have been various advancements in cost-efficient plastics that are companies use to develop products.
+As a result, they are shifting the landscape of the market.
+Therefore, many industries are now realising the many benefits of replacing metal part manufacturing with plastic injection moulding.
 By making this change companies can expect 25-50% cost saving by just switching from metal to plastic.

 Plastic Injection Moulding

 With so many industries turning to plastic injection moulding due to the increasing benefits, high-volume production and quick manufacturing process, plastic injection moulding is becoming the method of choice.
 So, let’s look at the advantages of plastics replacing metals:

 - Plastic can have a higher tensile strength when compared to types of metals.

 - Parts made from plastic are lighter and are able to reduce the overall product weight.

 - Plastic has superior design flexibility.

 - Helps to reduce manufacturing costs and waste.